Religion and LGBTQ people: Unitarian Universalism

-Unitarian Universalism and the Unitarian Universalist Association (UUA) have a long-standing tradition of welcoming LGBT people.
+Unitarian Universalism and the Unitarian Universalist Association (UUA) have a long-standing tradition of welcoming LGBTQ people.
 The first ordained minister of any religion in the US or Canada to come out was the Rev. James Stoll in 1969.
 There have been UUA resolutions supporting people regardless of sexual orientation since 1970, and a popular program of becoming a "Welcoming Congregation" since 1989.
 The UUA has officially supported UUA clergy performing Services of Union between same-sex couples since 1984, and has supported same-sex marriage since 1996.

 The Canadian Unitarian Council (CUC) similarly operates a Gender and Sexual Diversity Monitoring Group and, like the UUA (of which it became autonomous in 2002), has Welcoming Congregations.
 The Canadian Unitarian Universalist congregations perform same-sex marriages and the CUC supports this work through its Lay Chaplaincy program.

 Judaism

 The American branch of Conservative Judaism formally approves of same-sex marriage ceremonies.
 As of 1992 with the Report of the Reconstructionist Commission on Homosexuality, the Reconstructionist Movement of Judaism has expressed its support for same-sex marriages as well as the inclusion of gay and lesbian people in all aspects of Jewish life.
 The Jewish Reconstructionist Federation leaves the choice of whether or not to perform same-sex marriages to individual rabbis but the procedure is included in the Reconstructionist Rabbi's Manual and many choose to use the traditional language and symbols of kiddushin.
-Reform Judaism, the largest Jewish denomination in the United States, is generally supportive of LGBT rights and marriage.
+Reform Judaism, the largest Jewish denomination in the United States, is generally supportive of LGBTQ rights and marriage.